 There is very little automation built into Slackware.
 If you don’t tell it to do something, it won’t.

-My Slackware installations typically have ridiculously high up-times because there’s no reason to ever reboot.
 Every time I sit down at the computer, it’s exactly as I left it.
 I love that.

 Slackware has been around "forever" and much of the software it ships with has also been around forever (or longer).